-Most couples settle disagreements through discussion and negotiation without resorting to physical or psychological abuse.
-But some people try to control their partner and use violence to resolve conflicts.
+Most couples settle disagreements through discussion and negotiation without either partner resorting to physical or psychological abuse.
+But in some relationships, one partner tries to control the other and uses violence to resolve conflicts.

 Some women experience domestic violence during pregnancy.
-One in ten women report being victimized at least once while pregnant.
+In fact, one in ten women report being victims of violence at least once during the period surrounding their pregnancy.
 In most of these cases, domestic violence continues after the baby is born.

 Examples of domestic violence